lex148/LightRead/README.md

 Light Read
 ========

-####A utility that will text to speech all selected text when Ctrl-z is pressed
+###Light Read is a utility for Linux that will text-to-speech all selected text when Ctrl-z is pressed.
+It works with text to speech engines such as festival and Cepstral’s swift.

 ## Usage
 1. Select some text
 2. Press Control-z

 or press control-q to read the text in your clipboard